LinkStackOrg/linkstack-themes/README.md

 <a name="add-themes"></a>
 <br><br>
 <h1>ℹ️ How to add themes</h1>
-<h3>How to add themes to your LittleLink Custom instance</h3>
+<h3>How to add themes to your LinkStack instance</h3>

-<p>You can add your downloaded themes to your LittleLink Custom instance on the Admin Panel.
+<p>You can add your downloaded themes to your LinkStack instance on the Admin Panel.
 Navigate to the 'Themes' tab and scroll to the bottom of the page.</p>

 <p>Now click on Choose file and select your downloaded theme zip file.
 Now click on 'Upload theme' and you should be able to select your uploaded theme now. </p>